NextGenOps-Reboot/NextGenOps/README.md

 cd autonomous-intelligent-routing

 ```

-## 🚦 Workflow Description

-1. ### User Request Initiation
-   A user submits a request via chatbot (Rasa).
-2. ### Intent Recognition & Routing
-   Rasa interprets the intent and sends the data to n8n.
-3. ### Knowledge Check
-   Haystack queries Bookstack to locate an existing answer.
-4. ### Auto-Resolve or Escalate
-   - If found → Response delivered → Ticket auto-assigned or closed.
-   - If not found → LLM generates a draft solution → Ticket is created and routed.
-5. ### Learning & Feedback
-   New solutions are validated and added to Bookstack.
-   The system adapts over time based on usage patterns and resolutions.

 🤝 Contributing
 We welcome contributions!
 Please see CONTRIBUTING.md for guidelines on how to get started.

 **_This is not just automation.
 It’s an intelligent, evolving helpdesk engine — built for the future. ✨_**

 ---